Philco: Transistor research and product development

 The Philco Transac models S-1000 scientific computer and S-2000 electronic data processing computer, were the first commercially produced large-scale all transistor computers, which were introduced in 1957.
-It used discrete surface barrier transistors instead of vacuum tubes (as the integrated circuit had not yet been invented).
-It also used a fast adder, originally invented by Bruce Gilchrist, James H. Pomerene and Y.K.
+It used discrete surface barrier transistors instead of vacuum tubes (the integrated circuit had not yet been invented).
+It also used a fast adder, invented by Bruce Gilchrist, James H. Pomerene and Y.K.
 Wong of the Institute for Advanced Study.
-It incorporated a speed up technique for asynchronous adders reducing the time for additive carry-overs to propagate.
+It incorporated a speed-up technique for asynchronous adders reducing the time for additive carry-overs to propagate.